 ELAINE TURLEY, Co-Founder and Secretary, became Transplant House’s Executive Director on June 1, 2015.
 She is passionate about this mission because of her family's personal experience during and after her father's liver transplant at Cleveland Clinic in 1992.
 She has 8 years of work experience at Ronald McDonald House of Cleveland, where she was Director of Volunteers and helped with oversight of House operations.
 She more recently worked for Breakthrough Schools in Cleveland, where she was initially part of the development department.
 She then focused on alumni tracking and support and did program development aimed at helping families with all aspects of student transition to high school, including the creation of a mentoring program for 8th grade students.

-DEANNE LENTZ, Operations Manager.
+DEANNE LENTZ, Family Support & Program Coordinator.
 Deanne joined the staff full time on November 1, 2016, bringing a variety of skills, interests and capabilities to this work.
 Hospitality and community have always been at the core of her family life.
 She has also worked as an office manager in a small downtown law office, a bereavement coordinator at hospice, and a massage practitioner both in a business setting and to caregivers of Alzheimers and Parkinsons loved ones.
 Deanne has degrees in religion and divinity and a certificate of massage.
 She oversees daily operations of Transplant House.